knicely/OverflowDetection/README.md

   - Use c2 to subset your SAR imagery to a reasonable size.
      - This step is optional, but HIGHLY recommended.
 Without it, the region to search is insanely huge and will take a very long time to process.
   - Use c3 to locate possible overflow locations.

+If using the Example Dataset, start with notebook c3 and select 'ExampleDataset' as your folder in section 2.1.